OWASP/owasp-masvs/Document/0x09-V4-Authentication_and_Session_Management_Requirements.md

 ## Control Objective

 In most cases, users logging into a remote service is an integral part of the overall mobile app architecture.
-Even though most of the logic happens at the endpoint, MASVS defines some basic requirements regarding how user accounts and sessions are managed.
-The requirements can be easily verified without access to the source code of the service endpoint.
+Even though most of the logic happens at the endpoint, MASVS defines some basic requirements regarding how user accounts and sessions are to be managed.

-To cover the shift in mobile apps to token based authentication the requirements cover both, stateful (classical session management) and also stateless authentication mechanisms.

 ## Security Verification Requirements